conan-io/docs/reference/conanfile.rst

 ``self.run()`` is a helper to run system commands and throw exceptions when errors occur, so that command errors are do not pass unnoticed.
 It is just a wrapper for ``os.system()``

+``self.conanfile_directory`` is a property that returns the directory in which the conanfile is located.